 Author: M.C.
 Beaton

-Agatha is at it again, this time taking a sledgehammer to her shelves in hope of hiring the dashing local handyman/gardener George Marston.
+Agatha is at it again, this time taking a sledgehammer to her shelves in hope of hiring the dashing local handyman/gardener George Marston in Hiss and Hers.
 Wearing her highest heels, tightest skirts, and most expert makeup, an obsessed Aggie is sure that she can eventually capture George’s romantic attention, but despite all her odd-jobs for him and “accidental” run-ins, George remains blissfully single.
 There is nothing for it but to throw a village fete and capture the first dance with the elusive gardener.
 The night takes a somber turn, however, when Aggie, wearing her evening finery, finds George dead and deposited in a compost heap.
 Once again, Agatha is forced to investigate to clear her own name, and it’s not a pretty case.

 It appears that while George thwarted Agatha’s advances, he accepted nearly everyone else’s, mostly women whom Agatha considers dowdy and unfeminine.
 As George’s rocky history of love leads from one foiled relationship to another, it becomes increasingly more difficult to determine who didn’t want to kill George.
 There’s only one great clue: whoever the killer is knows how to handle venomous snakes – where to get them and how to ensure that the victim has no hope of survival.